M3Sachin/ChatBot/README.md

 Python

 # License
-This Chatbot is available as open source under the terms of the
+This Chatbot is available as open source under the terms of the [MIT License](LICENSE).